JasonFreeberg/summer-workshops/week1/intros.md

 - I love working with digital art in my spare time!
 - I learned how to fork a repo, make commits, and create a pull request(need to practice more, making an update!)
 - I am excited to learn more about data science and coding!

+# Yimin Arava
+- I am a Second year going into my third next fall and I like to code
+- I learned how to Fork, Clone and create Pull Request on GitHub
+- Python is my favorite programming language
+- I know how to speak English and Mandarin